engeir/slides/content/2023-08-10-fysikermotet.md

 If we zoom out to include all data points, it is evident that the two largest eruption simulations follow a way less steep gradient than the HadCM3 data does.

-The two largest (green and orange) ~~line up quite well, but on different slopes; the medium with a steeper gradient than the strong, but where the strong have some points among the medium eruption (along the -4 gradient line) stemming from the initial rise of the eruption.
-The decaying part last longer, thus more points come from the decay, and they line up close to on a gradient of -1.~~ _start off similarly, but on a loop trajectory, where the intermediate data points loop cuts off short and thus get on average a steeper graient than the strong eruption points._
+The two largest (green and orange) start off similarly, but on a loop trajectory, where the intermediate data points loop cuts off short and thus get on average a steeper graient than the strong eruption points (close to -10 and -4).

-The points from double and overlapping simulation, shown by the red thin diamonds, places themselves among the points coming from the medium-sized individual simulation, as expected.
+The points from double and overlapping simulation, shown by the red thin diamonds, places themselves among the points coming from the medium-sized individual simulation, as expected, and so does the data from the strong, high latitude eruption.

 The peak values from the three main equatorial simulations are shown as the red circles.
-The peak value from the Pinatubo times 100 simulation (from Jones et al. (2005)) is shown with a pink square.
-This simulation incidently falls on the same gradient line as the medium-sized eruption.
-While the magnitude of the radiative forcing obtained from this simulation of a super-eruption seems to be too small when compared to the "-19" gradient line, compared to the simulations done here with CESM2, its radiative forcing magnitude seems too big.
+The peak value from the Pinatubo times 100 simulation (from [Jones et al. (2005)](https://doi.org/10.1007/s00382-005-0066-8)) is shown with a pink square.
+While the magnitude of the radiative forcing obtained from this simulation of a super-eruption seems to be too small when compared to the "-19" gradient line, compared to the simulations done here with CESM2, it fits in well with how an even stronger eruptions loop trajectory might look like.

 Filling out this radiative forcing-AOD space may give a clearer answer to whether there is a linear relation to be found, and possibly its range of validity.
 And even if there